Runt (album)

-Runt is the self-titled debut album of the band Runt, commercially released September 1970.
-Runt was a trio consisting of Todd Rundgren (guitars, keyboards, vocals), Hunt Sales (drums), and Tony Fox Sales (bass).
+Runt is the debut studio album by American musician Todd Rundgren, under the band name Runt, released in September 1970 by Ampex Records.
+Runt was a trio consisting of Rundgren (guitars, keyboards, vocals), Hunt Sales (drums), and Tony Sales (bass).
 The entire album was written and produced by Rundgren, formerly of Nazz, and he performed most of the instruments.
-Many regarded Runt as Rundgren's debut solo album, and later reissues credit the album to Rundgren rather than to the group.

-The album features the single "We Gotta Get You a Woman", which reached No. 20 on Billboard's Hot 100 in January 1971.
+The album features the single "We Got to Get You a Woman", which reached No. 20 on Billboard's Hot 100 in January 1971.
 A month later, the album peaked at No. 185 on the Billboard 200.

 Recording

 The first album recording session was at I.D.
 Sound in Los Angeles with Electric Prunes singer Jim Lowe engineering.
 Rundgren then moved the project to New York City's Record Plant, with Jack Adams engineering.
 All voices and most instruments were performed by Rundgren, with occasional contributions from Runt members Hunt and Tony Sales, along with various session musicians including Rick Danko, Levon Helm, Mark Klingman, John Miller, and three members of the American Dream.
 The album was mixed at the first Record Plant in New York, the second Record Plant in Los Angeles, and Jack Clement Studio in Nashville.
 Mastering was by Sterling Sound in New York.